JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2019-02-20-tacklelegacy.md

 - difficult to introduce new technologies (e.g. RXJava)
 - hard to scale up team: developers will often change the same files causing a lot of merge conflicts

 What you are really missing, in this case, is having clearly defined contracts between different parts of your code.
-And the implementation of several parts is tightly coupled together.
+Instead, the implementation of several parts is tightly coupled together.

 So why don't you split your big monolith in several, fully decoupled feature modules?
 This doesn't just speed up builds, allow you to do instant apps, but it also allows to aggressively improve your app.